These two items go hand in hand. I love making both of them because they’re loose and a nice addition to a collection of pottery for everyday use.

 This creates an off-kilter effect and mis-shapes them.
 Oddly it also alters them to fit nicely in the hand, providing comfortable finger rest.
 They’re great for wine or juice, and some people use them for morning expresso.

-Our tumblers also fit your hand nicely with similar contours for your fingers.
+My tumblers also fit your hand nicely with similar contours for your fingers.
 They hold about 14 ounces.
 Great for beer, juice, or large drinks.
 Actually, they were initially made for our friend Patrick who is a mojito lover.
-Here’s a mouth watering mojito recipe;

 6 ounces light rum